 As a Special Health Authority, the NHSBSA is subject to the requirements of the General Data Protection Regulation (GDPR) and the Data Protection Act (DPA) 2018.
 This means that all subject access requests should be responded to within the provisions of the Act, typically within a calendar month.
-Appropriate notifications have been filed with the ICO.
+Appropriate ICO registration notifications have been filed with the ICO.
 The NHSBSA is also subject to the requirements of the Freedom of Information Act (FOI) 2000.
 This means that all requests for information should be responded to within the provisions of the Act, typically within 20 working days.

-During 2022-23 we have dealt with:
+During 2023-24 we have dealt with:

-- 223 DPA requests relating to the Scheme, 8 less than the previous year.
-All bar 30 were responded to within the required timeframe, - 63 FOI requests relating to the Scheme, 16 more than the previous year.
-All except five were responded to within the required timeframe.
+- 206 DPA requests relating to the Scheme, 17 less than the previous year.
+All bar 12 were responded to within the required timeframe, an increase to 94% from 87% (2022-23), - 73 FOI requests relating to the Scheme, 10 more than the previous year.
+All except three were responded to within the required timeframe, an increase to 96% from 92% (2022-23).

 The root causes for these exceptions have been identified and corrective action taken to avoid a recurrence.
-The reason for the targets not being met were due to a number of reasons:
+Additional resource and changes to processes have helped improve the results compared to last year.